jmacthefatcat/cook-book/_mains/meatloaf.md

 ---
-title: Meatloaf
+title: Sauceless Meatloaf
 layout: recipe
 category: mains
 picture: null
 ingredients:
-- 2lbs of various Ground Meat
+- 1lb of ground meat
+- 1/2 a large onion or one small onion (diced)
+- 1 apple (peeled and diced)
-- 1 Onion - Diced
+- 1 egg (beaten)
+- 1/2 cup of bread crumbs (panko preferred)
-- 2 tbsp Paprika
+- 2 tbsp paprika
-- 1 tbsp Garlic
-- 1 tbsp Curry Powder
+- 2 tbsp garlic
-- 1 tbsp Salt
+- 1 tbsp salt
-- 1 Egg
-- 1/2 cup Milk
 steps:
 - Preheat oven to 350°
+- Sweat your onion in some butter in a frying pan
+- In a bowl mix together bread crumbs, apple, and spices
+- When onion is done add to dry and let it cool down, once cool add your egg then your meat
-- Mash all ingredients together with fists of fury
+- Mix that shit together with fists of fury
-- Line loaf pan with parchment paper, load up with uncooked meat log, cover with foil
+- Place in baking pan of choice and cover with tin foil
-- Bake for about an hour, remove foil, cover in BBQ sauce then bake for another 10
+- Cook for around 40-45 mins then remove from oven and let rest 5 mins with the foil on
+- Eat
 ---